xlurio/new-languages-studies/8. Unit Tests/Unit Tests.md

 ## Test Case

-On NUnit framework, you can create a test case by declaring method with the [Test] decorator inside a test suite:
+On NUnit framework, you can create a test case by declaring method with the [Test] attribute inside a test suite:

 ´´´
 [Test]